 Preset files can be backed up on your computer or shared with other blackbox users.
 The presets are saved as XML files on the microSD card.
-The preset files must be stored at the root of the microSD card.
-Blackbox will not find preset files that are stored in subdirectories.
+Each preset is saved in a preset.xml file in a folder with the name of the preset under the